codefellows/seattle-ops-201d8/final-project/ops-project-prep-1.md

 ## Conflict Plan

-Your team should agree on a process for handing disagreements, should they arise.
+Your team should agree on a process for handling disagreements, should they arise.
 It is better to have a plan in place ahead of time so you can all refer back to it when necessary.

 Describe at least:
   - What will be your group's process to resolve conflict, when it arises?